mzur/kirby-calendar-plugin/README.md

 kirby-calendar-plugin
 =====================

-A plugin for the [Kirby CMS](http://getkirby.com) to easily implement a event calendar.
+A plugin for the [Kirby CMS](http://getkirby.com) to easily implement an event calendar.

 ## Installation